Counseling for Adoptees

 Search, Reunion, & Homeland Trips can bring up many complicated emotions for everyone involved.
 Identifying those emotions and working through them is important to being able to approach the situation and everyone involved in the most whole-hearted way that you can.
 Search and reunion can bring joy, confusion, grief, and often all of these emotions and several more.
 I believe counseling can be important in preparation, in the midst of, and following search, reunion, and homeland trips.

 Doing so can be essential in helping them develop a full identity in which they can be confident.
-Returning to my son’s birth country was an amazing, beautiful experience for us both, mostly for me in watching him and meeting important people.
+Returning to my son’s birth country for the first time was an amazing, beautiful experience for us both, mostly for me in watching him and meeting important people.
 It has benefited him in countless ways.
 Counseling before and after a homeland trip can be extremely helpful in managing and processing all of the emotions and integrating the trip into identity development.

 It’s Not About You